sixin-zh/tlnmf-gcm/README.md

 Table 2: run the matlab code eval_bss_mat.m by commenting out the line below #TL-NMF.

 # Acknowledgement
-This code is adapted from: https://github.com/pierreablin/tlnmf
+This code is adapted from: https://github.com/pierreablin/tlnmf/.
+The BSS eval toolbox is from: http://bass-db.gforge.inria.fr/bss_eval/.

 # License
 The MIT License (MIT)